-NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends in June
+NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

 "I don't believe flat is the new up," Mohn told staffers that fall.
 "Some people do."

 Mohn stressed the primacy of news to what NPR offers, and sought to give the network the resources it needed to cover an ever-expanding range of topics.
-Mohn also put the network on sound financial footing for the first time in years: it had been in the red for five of the six preceding years.
+He also put the network on sound financial footing for the first time in years: It had been in the red for five of the six preceding years.
 NPR has boasted surpluses every year since, with revenues from corporate sponsorship more than doubling in that time.

 "His five years is up and we're thrilled that he's going to be able to continue, although not in the same CEO capacity," Paul Haaga, chairman of NPR's board of directors, said in an interview.
 "He's leaving us in fabulous shape, financially and newswise."

-Haaga said that the board had sought to convince Mohn to continue.
+Haaga said the board had sought to convince Mohn to continue.
 "Nothing lasts forever," Haaga said.

 Audiences for NPR's news magazines are up more than 20 percent for listeners over the age of 12 from spring 2014, the last period before Mohn's appointment took effect, to this past spring, the most recent comparable stretch.
-And NPR is the nation's leading podcast publisher, with 18.9 million distinct users streaming and downloading 165 million episodes each month, the network said, citing figures from podtrac, an industry monitoring service.
+And NPR is the nation's leading podcast publisher, with 18.9 million distinct users streaming and downloading 165 million episodes each month, the network said, citing figures from Podtrac, an industry monitoring service.

 Mohn placed great emphasis on collaborative initiatives with member stations, for which station managers in interviews have expressed appreciation.
 One of his signature ventures involved to seeking to generate more awareness for the public radio system's programs, especially its mainstays, Morning Edition and All Things Considered.

-Yet it is hard to disentangle that progress from its coinciding with the ascent of candidate and President Trump, which has caused a spike in interest for many major national news outlets, including the New York Times, the Washington Post, and cable news channels.
+Yet it is hard to disentangle that progress from its coinciding with the ascent of candidate and President Trump, which has caused a spike in interest for many major national news outlets, including The New York Times, The Washington Post and cable news channels.
 That has softened for many such news organizations including NPR, a phenomenon associated with so-called "news fatigue."

 NPR has opened new bureaus and added reporters to cover Washington politics in the Trump era.
 Even so, Mohn and his executive teams have encouraged experimentation in platforms, formats and content.
-The network now streams shows on smartphones and smart features.
+The network now streams shows on smartphones and smart speakers.
 It has minted new hits such as the podcasts Hidden Brain, which explores the unconscious choices that drive human behavior, and How I Built This, which dissects entrepreneurial innovation.

-Several podcasts have been backwards-engineered into becoming shows for conventional radio stations - a reversal of the typical path.
-There are many new players in the podcast industry, however, including startups and such major media players as CNN, the New Yorker and, notably, the New York Times, whose news podcast The Daily, a sensation produced by former NPR and public radio staffers, jolted NPR executives about the briskness of digital competition.
+Several podcasts have been backwards-engineered into becoming shows for conventional radio stations — a reversal of the typical path.
+There are many new players in the podcast industry, however, including startups and such major media players as CNN, The New Yorker and, notably, The New York Times, whose news podcast The Daily, a sensation produced by former NPR and public radio staffers, jolted NPR executives about the briskness of digital competition.

 The scandal involving Oreskes inflicted perhaps the most grievous wound.
-Oreskes was hired in spring 2015 to lead NPR's newsroom after a long career in print journalism, with senior news jobs at the New York Times and the Associated Press.
+Oreskes was hired in spring 2015 to lead NPR's newsroom after a long career in print journalism, with senior news jobs at The New York Times and the Associated Press.
 The year he arrived, NPR formally rebuked Oreskes after two female NPR journalists filed complaints against him.
 But that only became public in October 2017.
-The Washington Post reported that two women accused Oreskes of forcibly kissing them in separate incidents two decades earlier while he was the Washington bureau chief of the New York Times and they were considering whether to pursue jobs there.
+The Washington Post reported that two women accused Oreskes of forcibly kissing them in separate incidents two decades earlier while he was the Washington bureau chief of The New York Times and they were considering whether to pursue jobs there.

 Subsequently, multiple younger female journalists at NPR said Oreskes had left them deeply uncomfortable by embarking on intimate conversations over extended dinners or by engaging them repeatedly in exchanges via unsolicited private message.
 And four editors went to senior managers with concerns of a toxic work environment, even as they did not know of specifics.